TheJadeDrag0n/Quiz_Program/README.md

   - display the questions and choices

 * Verson 4.0
- - being able to input the choices
+  - add fuction to the picking choices
+  - display number of correct
+  - display answers